Dept-of-Comp-Sci-University-of-Ghana/team-task-1---natural-language-with-disaster-tweets-cmsm-gp-5/readmep.md

 A confusion matrix was created using the validation predictions and actual target labels.
 It was visualized using seaborn's heatmap function.
 A bar plot was created to visualize the counts of the target categories in the test dataset.

+Main Findings
+Discussion:
+Both Multinomial NB and Logistic Regression models performed reasonably well in predicting the target variable.
+The Logistic Regression model slightly outperformed the Multinomial NB model in terms of accuracy, achieving an accuracy of 0.810 compared to 0.808.

+Regarding the F1 score, which balances both precision and recall, the Logistic Regression model achieved a higher value of 0.767, while the Multinomial NB model scored 0.760.
+This indicates that the Logistic Regression model exhibited better overall performance in terms of the trade-off between precision and recall.

+Precision represents the ability of a model to correctly classify positive instances, and recall measures the model's ability to identify all positive instances.
+The Multinomial NB model achieved a precision of 0.815, slightly higher than the Logistic Regression model's precision of 0.804.
+However, when it comes to recall, the Logistic Regression model outperformed the Multinomial NB model, achieving a recall of 0.733 compared to 0.712.